sreejithgp/lagom/_posts/2019-05-22-ruby-on-rails-interview-questions-basics.md

 * ### ***How to create getter and setter methods in Ruby?***

-  The easiest method would be to use the ruby helper `attr_accessor` which will create both setter and getter methods.
+  The easiest way would be to use the ruby helper `attr_accessor` which will create both setter and getter methods. `attr_reader` if you only want to create getter method and `attr_writer` if you only want to create setter method.

-  If you want to create this manually then
+  If you want to create them manually then
   {% highlight ruby %}
   class Hello
     # getter method